 For many of those state changing commands the execution model also assumes that the command is executed exactly once.
-For those commands a retry at SCSI level is not feasible or very difficult and error recovery at iSCSI level is advisable.
+Devices implementing READ POSITION and LOCATE provide a means for SCSI level command recovery and new tape-class devices should support those commands.
+In their absence a retry at SCSI level is difficult and error recovery at iSCSI level is advisable.